 • Grease 14 cupcake tins or line a cupcake tin with 14 cupcake liners and set aside.

-• In a large bowl mix together the flour, pumpkin spice, salt, baking powder and baking soda.
+• In a large bowl mix together the flour, pumpkin spice, baking soda, baking powder and salt.

 • In another bowl, use an electric whisk to mix together the pumpkin puree with the sugar, eggs, evaporated milk and vanilla.
 Add the dry ingredients into the wet mixture and stir until well combined.

 • Fill 2/3 of the cupcake tins or liners with cake the mixture.
 Place in the warm oven and bake for 18 to 20 minutes or until a skewer inserted in the middle of the cup cake comes out clean.

 • Wait 10 minutes for the cupcakes to cool before transferring them onto a wire rack to cool completely.

 • Prepare the frosting.
 In a large bowl, use an electric whisk (or a stand mixer fitted with a paddle attachment), to slowly beat the butter and gradually add the icing sugar.
 Then, add the cream cheese, orange blossom water and vanilla extract.
 Mix until smooth and fluffy.

 • Top the cupcakes with frosting as desired.

 • Decorate with candied pecans and a light pinch of cinnamon or pumpkin spice (optional).